Key takeaways

 - Southern Connecticut State University has the highest minority enrollment, with a strong focus on research and real-world applications.

-- The University of Hartford provides a liberal arts-based criminology program with a low student-to-faculty ratio.
+- The University of Hartford offers a liberal arts-based criminology program with a low student-to-faculty ratio.

 - Western Connecticut State University boasts the lowest student-to-faculty ratio, ensuring personalized attention.

-Connecticut stands out as one of the top states in the U.S. for higher education.
-Therefore, you can find the best criminology colleges in Connecticut for a bachelor’s degree in criminology.
+Connecticut is an ideal study destination as it is among the best states for higher education in the United States.
+If you are an aspiring criminology professional, consider exploring the best criminology colleges in Connecticut for a bachelor’s degree in criminology.

 Colleges for criminology degrees in Connecticut